 The diagnosis of gallstones is suspected when symptoms of right upper quadrant abdominal pain, nausea or vomiting occur.
 The location, duration and “character” (stabbing, gnawing, cramping) of the pain help to determine the likelihood of gallstone disease.
 Abdominal tenderness and abnormally high liver function blood tests may be present.
 An abdominal ultrasound examination is a quick, sensitive, and relatively inexpensive method of detecting gallstones in the gallbladder or common bile duct.
 This is the test most often used.

 Gallstone pancreatitis is inflammation of the pancreas that results from blockage of the pancreas duct by a gallstone.
 This occurs at the level of the sphincter of Oddi, a round muscle located at the opening of the bile duct into the small intestine.
-If a stone from the gallbladder should travel down the common bile duct and get stuck at the sphincter, it blocks outflow of all material from the liver and pancreas.
+If a stone from the gallbladder travels down the common bile duct and becomes stuck at the sphincter, it blocks outflow of all material from the liver and pancreas.
 This results in inflammation of the pancreas that can be quite severe.
 Gallstone pancreatitis can be a life-threatening disease and evaluation by a physician urgently is needed if someone with gallstones suddenly develops severe abdominal pain.

 Risk factors for gallstone pancreatitis are similar to those described for gallstone disease.